 Lewa recognises that good education that leads to sustainable opportunities remain an important part of long-term conservation.
 For conservation to be sustainable, young people need to be equipped with the skills and knowledge they need to access gainful jobs in the future, lift their families out of poverty, and make responsible choices as future leaders of their communities and stewards of the environment.

-The programme also provides students with support from mentors, tutorial services, career counseling, and emotional support as they complete their education.
+The programme also provides students with support from mentors, tutorial services, career counselling, and emotional support as they complete their education.
 Mentors are often comprised of program alumni who have moved into successful careers in their respective fields.

 Beyond providing quality education, these scholarships will set students on a path toward becoming responsible individuals and environmental stewards who increase their families’ incomes, contribute to economic development, and promote harmony between wildlife and society.